ipeaGIT/geobr/CONTRIBUTING.md

 # Become a contributor to **geobr** <img align="right" src="man/figures/geobr_logo_b.png" alt="logo" width="160"> <img align="right" src="man/figures/geobr_logo_y.png" alt="logo" width="160">

-If you would like to contribute to **geobr**, please open a [Github issue](https://github.com/ipeaGIT/geobr/issues) with your suggestion of ***function*** or ***dataset*** you would like to see in the package.
+If you would like to contribute to **geobr**, the first thing to do is to open a [Github issue](https://github.com/ipeaGIT/geobr/issues) with your suggestion of ***function*** or ***dataset*** you would like to see in the package.
 Keep in mind that, as a rule, the package only includes geospatial data sets with national spatial coverage that are created/managed by govermental institutions and which are publicly available.

 The inclusion of every dataset in geobr follows a three-step process, as follows: